-The sub-fund's assets are primarily invested, for hedging purposes, in fixed-income and floating-rate corporate bonds (including those from issuers in the finance industry), other interest-bearing transferable securities including asset-backed securities, such as collateralised debt obligations, collateralised bond obligations, collateralised swap obligations and similar securities, provided these qualify as securities under Article 41 of the Law of 17 December 2010, as well as zero bonds, government bonds and credit default swaps (CDS on individual stocks and index CDS).
-The aforementioned assets are issued by international issuers (including countries from emerging markets).
+The sub-fund's assets are primarily invested in fixed and variable-rate corporate bonds (including those from issuers in the finance industry), other interest-bearing transferable securities (excluding asset-backed securities, such as collateralised debt obligations, collateralised bond obligations, collateralised swap obligations and similar securities), as well as zero bonds, government bonds and credit default swaps (CDS on individual stocks and index CDS).

+The aforementioned assets are issued by international issuers (including those from emerging markets).